gakimball/scow/README.md

 When uploading an HTML email to an ESP like Mailchimp or Campaign Monitor, typically you'll be uploading a single HTML file with inlined CSS, and all the assets that email references.

-Point Scow at an HTML email, and it will inline the CSS, compress the HTML, identify images the page uses, and bundle all of it into a tidy ZIP file.
+Point Scow at an HTML email, and it will inline the CSS, optionally compress the HTML, identify images the page uses, and bundle all of it into a tidy ZIP file.
 Your emails will be seaworthy in no time.

 ## Installation